Camouflage: The Art of Hiding in Plain Sight

 Camouflage Artists

 The earliest camouflage artists were members of the Post-Impressionist and Fauve schools of France.
-Contemporary artistic movements such as cubism, vorticism and impressionism also influenced the development of camouflage as they dealt with disrupting outlines, abstraction and colour theory.
+These artistic movements, which also included Cubism, Vorticism, and Impressionism, influenced the development of camouflage by focusing on disrupting outlines, abstraction, and colour theory.

-The French established a Section de Camouflage (Camouflage Department) at Amiens in 1915, headed by Lucien-Victor Guirand de Scévola.
-His camoufleurs included the artists Jacques Villon, André Dunoyer de Segonzac, Charles Camoin and André Mare.
+In 1915, the French established a Section de Camouflage (Camouflage Department) at Amiens, headed by Lucien-Victor Guirand de Scévola.
+This team of camoufleurs included the artists Jacques Villon, André Dunoyer de Segonzac, Charles Camoin, and André Mare.

 World War One

-German submarines, known as U-boats (unterseeboots), were among Germany’s most powerful and deadly weapons during World War I. As the U-boats patrolled the Atlantic, they snuck up on British merchant ships underwater and torpedoed them.
+German submarines, known as U-boats (unterseeboots), were among Germany’s most powerful and deadly weapons during World War I. These stealthy vessels patrolled the Atlantic, sneaking up on British merchant ships underwater and torpedoing them without warning.

 This became know as Dazzle Patterns, sometimes called razzle dazzle or dazzle painting, used high contrast white and black patterns.
 Essentially a series of disruptive shapes to break up their outline.
 By using stripes, swirls, and irregular shapes that evoke Picasso’s or Braque’s Cubist paintings, the patterns would confuse a German U-boat officer momentarily peering through a periscope.
 As a result, determining the size, speed, distance, and direction of the ship would be more difficult.